stiglers-eponym/BeamerPresenter/INSTALL.md

 ```
 If no path to a pdf document is provided, a file dialog should appear.
 Then you should use the settings widget to change the GUI configuration path and any other option you'd like to change (e.g. the memory size).

+Probably the icons will then still not be available.
+To enable the icons you need to manually set "icon path" in the registry for BeamerPresenter to something like "C:\path\to\BeamerPresenter\share\icons".
+Also the icon theme can be adjusted in the registry.
+You can try to set a registry entry for "icon theme" to the theme name and hope that Qt finds the theme.
+Alternatively, you can provide the full path to the icon theme by setting "icon theme path" in the registry.